+- Sharing FullStory recordings: One thing FullStory offers that Clarity doesn't is commenting and annotating user recordings.
 When you want to make a note of a specific page action, you can do so with the share option under the time bar.
 By selecting the share option, you can leave a comment at a specific time in the session.
 This session is then stored in your notes in the Highlights tab of the dashboard.
 By clicking “Share” on the bottom of the page, you are also given the option to send the video replay of the session in a shareable link.
 This allows you to show a client any issues or even send a quick note to a team member.

 - Sharing Clarity recordings: When you want to share a user session from Clarity, all you have to do is find the "Share" button within each of the cards in the left panel video queue.
 A modal pop-up appears with a unique share link that you can either copy and paste to whoever you are sharing the session with or send a direct email with the link.
 Note: You may have to adjust share settings.
 If you choose the "Share with anyone" option, your link will expire within the timeframe you select, up to 30 days.
 (The session itself will still be retrievable within the tool.)

 There are many disciplines and departments within the tech community that may find the information provided by FullStory or Clarity helpful.
 People may look at this tool and see it as solely a UX design program intended to uncover how users are interacting with the website.

 However, this tool can be used by many teams in your organization.

 - Design teams can see how the page layouts look for different users.

 - Digital marketers like Paid, SEO, and CRM specialsts can gain insights on how users get to the site and what they are doing once they get there.